 As you know, the FERS retirement system is complex.
 And while your HR department is there to help, *YOU* are responsible for your retirement.

 Just enter your email address and name on the sign up form on this page and click the “Subscribe” button.
+Then check your inbox for an email from us asking you to confirm your subscription.
+Once you click ‘confirm’ on that email, you’ll be on the list!

 Sign up for our Monthly E-Zine Newsletter: